Lessons 1 & 2 (Programs & Printing)

 Questions regarding printing are one of the most asked questions for digital scrapbookers.

 This tutorial is VERY intense with so much information.
-I recommend reading the .pdf tutorial and listening to the video carefully.
+I recommend reading and listening to the video carefully.
+The video follows the first written tutorial in 2005, but contains much relevant information.

 Do I have to print?